zoowe/dlePy/TUTORIALS/LESSON_06/README.md

 Three plots are needed:

-- Total energy vs Number of grid point used in k-point sampling
+- Total energy vs Number of grid points used in k-point sampling
 - Total energy vs Number of k-points in calculations
 - Total running time vs Number of k-points in calculations